yashsoni-18/project/README.md

+# Project
-# This is my first Git Repository.
+This is my first Git Project.
+Author - Yash Soni